Skip to content

 Flasher Floats - Important Gear for Bluewater Spearfishing

-While flasher floats are not necessarily considered essential equipment for spearfishing, or even bluewater spearfishing, they are extremely valuable.
-This float is a versatile tool, that makes bluewater spearfishing simpler and more effective.
-These floats can take many forms and designs, but one thing is consistent with them.
-They are relatively small, and are designed for holding a few pieces of gear at or near the surface, which frees up a divers hands for more important work.
+While flasher floats are not necessarily considered essential equipment for spearfishing, they are extremely valuable.
+The float is a versatile tool, and it makes bluewater spearfishing simpler and more effective.
+They are relatively small and are designed for holding a few pieces of gear at or near the surface, which frees up a divers hands for more important work.

 Flasher Floats to Hold Flashers

-The primary purpose of these floats is to hold a flare, or flasher rig as a specific depth form the surface.
+The primary purpose of these floats is to hold a flare, or flasher rig at a specific depth below the surface.
 The value of flashers is often under appreciated by the novice bluewater diver.
-Divers with more experience understand that the ocean is big.
-Any edge you can have to attract your targeted species towards you can be the difference between an extremely boring day, and the best day of your life.
-Set flasher floats to various depths.
-Some of the factors in the depth you put your flashers should be based on your own dive ability.
+Divers with more experience understand that the ocean is large, with mostly empty space.
+Any edge you can have to attract your targeted species towards you can be the difference between an extremely boring day and the best day of your life.
+You can easily adjust the depth of the flashers so that you can best attract fish.
+One of the factors in the depth you put your flashers at should be based on your own dive ability.
 There is no point in setting your flashers to 60 feet if you can’t dive that deep.
 Another important factor is the expected depth of the fish.
 Flashers should help bring fish up from depth, and in from out of range.

 Chum or Burley